firebase/flutterfire/packages/firebase-dart/README.md

   firebase: '^4.3.0'
 ```

-## Using this package with dart:html
+## Using this package for browser applications

 ### Include Firebase JavaScript source